Table of Contents

 4. Consider Opening a Roth or Traditional IRA

 Along with contributing to your 401(k), consider opening a Roth or traditional IRA.
 A Roth IRA is funded with after-tax dollars, while a traditional IRA is funded with pre-tax income.
+Once you reach age 59½, both Roth and traditional IRAs allow you to withdraw money without incurring tax penalties, as long as other requirements are met.

 A Roth IRA allows you to take out money without needing to pay taxes on the withdrawals.
 A traditional IRA allows you to save pre-tax dollars — which can help build your retirement savings and allow you to deduct your contributions, thereby reducing your taxable income — but you'll have to pay taxes on withdrawals.